railsbridge-boston/railsbridge-boston/views/friday.markdown

 <div class="alert alert-info">
 <strong>Note to attendees</strong>: This is material that we expect you to read during the workshop, not before it.
+The contents are subject to change beforehand.
 </div>

 # Friday Night